erdemire21/semeval8-itunlp/README.md

 ```

 ### Environment Variables
+Any provider that has an OpenAI compatible API can be used by modifying the following environment variables:

 - `API_KEY`: Your API key for accessing the LLM services
 - `API_BASE_URL`: The base URL for the API endpoint